-Latisha is on the boards of Empire Health Foundation, Washington State University at Spokane, Visit Spokane, the UW School of Medicine-Gonzaga University Regional Partnership, and Excelerate Success.
-Latisha has held numerous other board positions, including with the Inland Empire American Planning Association, City of Spokane, Spokane Regional Transportation Council, and Greater Spokane Inc. She has a BA in communications from Washington State University and a Masters in Urban and Regional Planning from Eastern Washington University.
+Active on several boards and committees, Latisha serves on Washington State University Advisory Council at Spokane, the UW School of Medicine-Gonzaga University Regional Partnership, and the Spokane University District board.
+Latisha has held numerous board and committee positions, including with the Washington State Transportation Commission, the Inland Empire American Planning Association, Spokane Regional Transportation Council, and Greater Spokane Inc. She has a BA in communications from Washington State University and a Master in Urban and Regional Planning from Eastern Washington University.

 Carlos is on the boards of Children’s Village, Community Health Network of Washington/Community Health Plan of Washington, and Willamette Valley Community Health.
 He is a member of the Hispanic Academic Achievers Program and Central Washington Hispanic Chamber of Commerce.
 He has served on the boards of the Northwest Primary Care Association, Oregon Primary Care Association, and The Memorial Foundation, and was a founding member of Pacific Northwest University of Health Sciences.
 Carlos grew up in La Paz, Bolivia, and came to the U.S. to earn his BA in political science from Pepperdine University.

-Jan serves on the Community Advisory Board of University of Washington Health Promotion Research Center, and is an alternate on the Governor’s Health Disparities Council.
+Jan serves on the Community Advisory Board of University of Washington Health Promotion Research Center, and is an alternate member on the Governor’s Health Disparities Council.
 She has a BA with an emphasis in strategic planning and leadership and an MPA with a concentration in tribal governance from The Evergreen State College.